Time-invariant Prefix Coding for LQG Control: Proofs of Technical Lemmas

-\end{theorem} The Borel $\sigma$ - algebra on $\mathbb{S}$ is countably generated, and the Lebesgue measure on $\mathbb{S}$ (denoted $\lambda$) is $\sigma-$finite.
-Thus, to guarantee that the n-step conditional probability measures for the Markov chain $\{\rs{e}_{t},\rs{d}_{t}\}$ defined by (\ref{eq:transitionpdf}) will converge to the stationary distribution in total variation, and to verify that the law of large numbers holds in the sense of (\ref{eq:lln_def}), we can verify that the chain is $\lambda$-irreducible and aperiodic. \begin{lemma} The Markov chain induced by (\ref{eq:transitionpdf}) and (\ref{eq:transitionkernel}) is $\lambda$-irreducible and aperiodic. \end{lemma}
+\end{theorem} In the present setting, the state space $\mathbb{X}=\mathbb{D}^m$.
+The Borel $\sigma$ - algebra on $\mathbb{D}^{m}$ is countably generated, and the Lebesgue measure on $\mathbb{D}^{m}$ (denoted $\lambda$) is $\sigma-$finite.
+Thus, to guarantee that the n-step conditional probability measures for the Markov chain $\{\rs{e}_{t},\rs{\delta}_{t}\}$ defined by (\ref{eq:transitionpdf}) will converge to the stationary distribution in total variation, and to verify that the law of large numbers holds in the sense of (\ref{eq:lln_def}), we can verify that the chain is $\lambda$-irreducible and aperiodic. \begin{lemma} The Markov chain induced by (\ref{eq:transitionpdf}) and (\ref{eq:transitionpdf}) is $\lambda$-irreducible and aperiodic. \end{lemma}